a-rustacean/tempmail/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for contributing to the Tempmail Rust Library!
+Thank you for contributing to the Tempmail!